Organizational Alignment Creates Growth: The 3 Keys

 Organizational Alignment Creates Growth: What It Takes

-High growth requires a specific mindset and is not for everyone.
-High growth is also elusive.
-McKinsey found that only only about 12 percent of companies achieve more than 10 percent revenue growth annually.
-Those that grow do two things:
+High growth requires more than ambition—it demands a deliberate mindset, and it’s not for every company.
+McKinsey research shows that only about 12 percent of companies achieve more than 10 percent annual revenue growth.
+Those that do share two critical behaviors:

 The Job of Leaders to Create Growth